 Thank you so much for your support and understand throughout this pandemic with the restrictions and requirements that have had to be put in place due to COVID-19.
 We are all looking forward to a time when things can get back to normal, but our focus always has to be on keeping everyone safe.
 Below is a short summary of the current restrictions.
 We realise that these measures may be upsetting to some, however please be assured that the team at the Royal Devon and Exeter are here to provide support to mums and their babies; especially if they need some extra help.
 Attending antenatal appointments is considered to be essential travel, and we urge you to continue to attend all appointments.
 If you or a family member are displaying COVID symptoms, please call us before setting off.

-From 1 June 2021 the RD&E is asking all pregnant women and their support person (eg. partner) to self-test for COVID-19 twice a week using a Lateral Flow Device at home.
-Click here for more details.
+From 1 June 2021, the RD&E is asking all pregnant women and their support person (eg. partner) to self-test for COVID-19 twice a week using a Lateral Flow Device (LFD) at home.

 Please help us work together to keep everyone safe.